+Radicalisation:

-Radicalisation: refers to the process by which a person comes to support terrorism and forms of extremism.
+refers to the process by which a person comes to support terrorism and forms of extremism.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 It can happen in many different ways.
 Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
 The internet and the use of social media in particular has become a major factor in the radicalisation of young people.
+(Keeping children safe in Education, DfE 2018).

-Child sexual exploitation: is a form of sexual abuse where children are sexually exploited for money, power or status.
+Child sexual exploitation:

+is a form of sexual abuse where children are sexually exploited for money, power or status.
 It can involve violent, humiliating and degrading sexual assaults.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
 Consent cannot be given, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them.
 Child sexual exploitation doesn't always involve physical contact and can happen online.
 A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point.
+(Keeping children safe in Education, DfE 2018).

+Sexting:

-Sexting: sexting is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
+sexting is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
 It includes nude or nearly nude images and/or sexual acts.
-It is also referred to as 'youth produced sexual imagery'.
-'Sexting' does not include the sharing of sexual photos and videos of under-18 year olds with or by adults.
-This is a form of child sexual abuse and must be referred to the police.

-Domestic Abuse: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+It is also referred to as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to: